trisulnsm/dinodoc/trisuldocs/docs/ug/netflow/interface_tracker.md

 If you want to disable interface tracking, Login as `admin`

 :::info navigation
-Go to Context: Default &rarr; profile0 &rarr; Netflow Wizard
+:point_right: Go to Context: Default &rarr; profile0 &rarr; Netflow Wizard
 :::

 Then in the *Interfaces tab* select "Disable interface tracking" from the "Interface Tracking" drop down button